coffee grinders icon

 This consideration is fairly straightforward:

 Longer handles are easier to turn.
-But they will take up more room.
+But they take up more room.

-And on the flip side, if the handle is too short, you need a lot more force and energy to grind the whole coffee beans.
+On the flip side, if the handle is too short, grinding will need a lot more force and energy.
 But it will be more compact and portable.
+It’s all a game of compromises.

 Bearings